 Faculty Representation:

 Representation from the Charlotte, Collier, Thomas Edison (Lee) Campus, and the Hendry/Glades Center will be encouraged among the faculty representation.
 Faculty members will serve a minimum of three years, and faculty members may be appointed to additional consecutive terms of service.
 Faculty appointments to the Curriculum Committee are determined by the Faculty Senate.
-The chair will not be a representative of his/her school or department.
+The Chair, Vice Chair, and Past Chair will not represent their school or department.

 Three (3) from the School of Arts, Humanities, and Social Sciences